samuelgozi/nano-schema/README.md

     }
   }
 });

-// Short
-const schema = new Schema({
-  address: {
-    city: String,
-    street: String
-  }
-});
 ```

 As you can see in the later examples, the differance is significant.
-But the verbose syntax is needed because sometimes we need to add options to the fields.
+But the verbose syntax is needed because sometimes we need to add constrains to the fields.

 ## What types are supported?